savagerunderscorelex/Stop-Being-A-Weenie/logs.md

 - [ ] finish level 5
 - [ ] do a stats thing when the player finishes the game like how I did for the flappy game: deaths, total hotdogs eaten, maybe time (as if ppl are gonna speedrun this game)
 - [ ] need to consider adding a wait time between moving up and down for the platforms
+- [ ] adjust sign label styling
+- [ ] design popup menu that appears when the player presses e when near a sign

 ## Logs